 Our Engineering programs in the Halifax region are huge on fun!
 Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
 Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
 Equipping your child with these skills can help make a big impact not only in school and university, but also in future careers.

-21st Century Learning
+21st Century Programs

 Our Engineering courses in the Halifax region feature:

-- A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.
+- A 21st century curriculum that focuses on equipping students with STEM skills.

-- A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.
+- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.

 - Ongoing email communication to keep parents in the loop throughout the program.